BPsoda/BPsoda.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a senior student at Shanghai Jiao Tong University, majoring in automation(IEEE class).
-I will start PhD. at Tsinghua University, Interdisciplinary Information Sciences, advised by Prof. Yang Gao.
+I am a PhD. student at Tsinghua University, Interdisciplinary Information Sciences, advised by Prof. Yang Gao.
+I obtained B.E. at Shanghai Jiao Tong University, majoring in automation(IEEE class).
 I love to study how the digital world percepts and controls the physical world.
 So, my research interests are robotics and embodied AI.

 Favored programming language: Python, C++, Matlab.
 Like to program in an organized way: understandable variable names, clean comments, good file structure and git commit logs.
 Hate functions that written by other programmer but have no comments or docs.